dansc0de/cc-k8s/README.md

 ```

 ### Step 3: Create Database Password Secret:
 You need to create an Opaque Kubernetes Secret resources.
 The file should be named `secret.yaml` and located in the `config` directory.
+Please refer to the document I published on Canvas.

 ### Step 4: Deploy MySQL for WordPress